OctopusDeploy/blog/blog/2024-02/inside-devops-rahul-kumar-verma/index.md

 **What are some DevOps best practices your organization has implemented?**

-*Rahul:* Keep the focus on automating the manual tasks, especially the build and release processes.
+*Rahul:* We keep the focus on automating the manual tasks, especially the build and release processes.
 Other DevOps best practices include integration of security tools into CI/CD pipelines, cloud infrastructure set-up, deletion of un-used cloud resources, preparing the project documents, and daily scrum calls.
 These activities give me a clear picture of things happening in the project.

 **What's the biggest challenge Octopus has helped you with?**